Zichqec/weather_station/readme.txt

 — v1.0.5 —
 - When offline, the "update available" indicator will no longer appear.
 - When offline or the weather cannot be fetched, the forecast and astronomy menus will be grayed out and inaccessible.
+- Fixed a menu that would display with pauses when used with certain ghosts (those using "AutoPause").

 — v1.0.4 —